-Prior to meeting with your academic advisor, review the Class Schedule online and the Schedule Planner through your MyJSU account.
+Prior to meeting with your academic advisor, review the Class Schedule using Schedule Planner through your MyJaxState account.
 Refer to the JSU Catalog online for information on the general studies curriculum, coursework in your major, and course scheduling.

 With your completed schedule, approved by your academic advisor, you may register via the Internet.
-For specific instructions on when and how to register, go to http://www.jsu.edu/registrar/refistration/html.
+For specific instructions on when and how to register, go to Registration Information - Office of the Registrar (jsu.edu)